Ellis Coleman: Wrestling career

 As a high school senior at the 2009 Illinois High School Association Class 3A tournament, Coleman endured his only loss of the season to Maxamillian Schneider of Lane Technical College Prep High School to finish third and end the season with a 49–1 record.
 Following the loss, his heart rate reached 225, necessitating treatment by paramedics.

 In 2011, a video of Coleman was posted to YouTube.
-Subsequently, Coleman gained a cult-following for the recording of him performing a move at the 2011 World Junior Championships that he calls "The Flying Squirrel", which involves somersaulting over his opponent just before his takedown.
+Subsequently, Coleman gained a cult-following for the recording of him performing a move at the 2011 Junior World Championships that he calls "The Flying Squirrel", which involves somersaulting over his opponent just before his takedown.
 He has performed the move at the 2009 Sunkist Open against Joe Betterman.
-He also performed the move against Iran's Mehdi Zidvand at the 2011 World Junior Championships.
+He also performed the move against Iran's Mehdi Zidvand in the quarter finals at the 2011 Junior World Championships.
 Coleman claims he has used the "Flying Squirrel" move over a dozen times in competition.
-The move was ranked third on the ESPN 2011 Best of the Best Highlights.
+His successful attempt of the move at the 2011 Junior World Championships made the number 1 on SportsCenters Top 10 Plays and was ranked third on the ESPN 2011 Best of the Best Highlights.
 He appeared on ESPN's morning shows, such as ESPN First Take.
 The move made him so famous that he received lucrative offers to begin a professional wrestling career, but he declined in favor of continuing his Olympic dream.
 Coleman credits his brother for the move.
 Ellis is a five-time Greco-Roman US Open champion in (2013, 2016–2019) winning the Outstanding Wrestler Award in 2013.

 Ellis defeated Betterman 2 to 0 at the finals of the 2012 U.S. Olympic Trials.
 Coleman had attended Betterman's wrestling clinics when he was younger.
 Coleman was the youngest member of the American wrestling delegation at the 2012 Olympics.
 After Coleman qualified for the Olympics, he realized that his mother, who works in customer service for the Illinois State Toll Highway Authority, could not afford to attend due to financial hardship.
 Coleman was living at the United States Olympic Training Center in Colorado Springs on a limited monthly stipend from the United States Olympic Committee and could not assist her.
 Mike Powell, Coleman's coach at Oak Park, rented Coleman's family a one-bedroom flat in London out of personal funds and the Oak Park High School wrestling program subsequently raised $14,000 to ensure that his mother, aunt and siblings could attend.
 Coleman dropped from the 66 kg division to the 60 kg division for the Olympics.
 Coleman lost in the first round of Olympic competition to Ivo Angelov of Bulgaria by a 3–1 score.

 2012 Olympic American gymnast Gabby Douglas also became known for the nickname "Flying Squirrel".
 In an attempt to solidify his nickname while training in Colorado Springs, Coleman purchased a pet flying squirrel that he keeps in a cage and feeds apples.
 His Twitter handle is @daFlyinSquirrel.